rudraroygit/Backend-Authentication_Athorization_APP/README.md

 License
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.

-Contact
-For any questions or inquiries, please contact [Project Owner Name] at [contact-email].

-Thank you for using our authentication system with MongoDB and Express!
+Thank you for using  authentication system with MongoDB and Express!
 We hope it serves as a reliable foundation for your Node.js application.